If you’re dealing with an iPhone 8 or iPhone 8 Plus problem you should try a fix from the list below before taking your phone into a store.

 You can also try removing your case (if you’re using one), disabling Bluetooth (there could be interference due to another device in the area), or switching LTE from Voice & Data to just Data.
-To do that head into Settings > Cellular, tap Cellular Data Options > tap Enable LTE > tap Data Only.
+To do that head into Settings, go to Cellular, tap Cellular Data Options, tap Enable LTE, and then tap Data Only.

 You’ll also want to make sure you’re running the latest version of iOS.

 What To Do If Your iPhone 8 Can’t Connect to the App Store